-If your organization qualifies for a discount from Stripe then you may pay a reduced rate, in this case you can configure Auctria with a custom amount.
-Click on Credit Cards from the Auction dashboard and modify the values in the Surcharge Settings section:
+If your organization qualifies for a discount from Stripe, you may pay a reduced rate.
+In this case, you can configure Auctria with a custom amount.
+Click on Credit Cards from the main Auction Dashboard menu and modify the values in the Surcharge Settings section.

-You can configure the fee as a FIXED + PERCENTAGE calculation, however only a single value can be defined.
-If you pay tiered rates or different rates for different card types then we can't cover those situations precisely, you would need to choose a representative fee for the calculation.
+You can configure the fee as a Fixed cost + Percentage cost calculation (only a single value can be defined for each).
+If you pay tiered rates, or different rates for different card types, we cannot cover those situations precisely and you would need to choose representative cost values for the calculation.
 For example:

 If the surcharge settings are configured above what you pay, then your bidders will be charged too much for the surcharge, but that extra amount will be included in your deposit (we don't benefit from it).

-If you issue a Credit Card Refund via the refund link from the bidder activity tab, then all what happens with the fees associated with that charge will depend on when you opened your account.
+If you issue a Credit Card Refund via the refund link from the bidder ACTIVITY tab, all what happens with the fees associated with that charge will depend on when you opened your account.

-- If your Stripe account was opened before September 14, 2017 then the Stripe fees are also refunded so there is no net cost.
+- If your Stripe account was opened before September 14, 2017, the Stripe fees are also refunded so there is no net cost.

 - Stripe accounts opened after September 14, 2017 do not have the Stripe fees refunded when a charge is refunded.